nyoom-engineering/nyoom.nvim/.github/README.md

 >
 > ~ Nyoom.nvim users (probably)

 This config was a response to new configs that pop up, with very abstracted and complex codebases, such as NvChad.
 They try to be a one-size-fits-all config.
 NvChad and LunarVim both try to fit as much overall functionality as possible and needlessly lazy load *everything*, when it really isn't needed.
-Complex codebases lead to less freedom for end-user extensiblity.
+Complex codebases lead to less freedom for end-user extensibility.
 Try forking NvChad and making your own configuration out of it.
-Thats right, you can't.
+That's right, you can't.
 Everything is tied to the userConfig, and you rely on the maintainer of said code to implement features.

 Nyoom.nvim provides a solution to these problems by providing only the necessary code in order to make a functioning configuration.
 The end goal of nyoom.nvim is to be used as a base config for users to extend and add upon, leading to a more unique editing experience.
 Its relatively small and simple, offers the bare minimum needed plugins to have a powerful config, and is suited to my needs, but can just as easily be suited to yours!

 I recommend not to clone and directly install this config, but to fork it, inspect the code, and adjust it to your liking.
 The best neovim configuration is what *you* make, and this config is only supposed to provide you the tools to do so.

 ## Design
-Nyoom.nvim is designed against the mantras of [doom-emacs](https://github.com/hlissner/doom-emacs): (shamelessly copypasted)
+Nyoom.nvim is designed against the mantras of [doom-emacs](https://github.com/hlissner/doom-emacs): (shamelessly copy pasted)
 - Gotta go fast.
 Startup and run-time performance are priorities.
 - Close to metal.
 There's less between you and vanilla neovim by design.
 That's less to grok and less to work around when you tinker.
 - Opinionated, but not stubborn.
 Nyoom (and Doom) are about reasonable defaults and curated opinions, but use as little or as much of it as you like.